hclimente/cookiecutter-bioML/README.md

 ## Credits

-- Much of the code was jointly developed with [PeterJackNaylor](https://github.com/PeterJackNaylor)
+- Part of the code was jointly developed with [PeterJackNaylor](https://github.com/PeterJackNaylor)
 - Latex template from https://github.com/kourgeorge/arxiv-style.